 Success for Recent Graduates

 Recent graduates of the design program at Illinois State University hold positions with Arena Stage, Barbizon Lighting, the State University of New York/Oswego and Coastal Carolina University.
-With more than a decade of teaching in graduate programs, Professor Warfel has a growing network of former students working in theatre, spectacle, corporate performance, architecture and museums across the country.
 For more information about School of Theatre and Dance graduates visit our alumni page.